NLAFET/ParSHUM/README.md

 # The ParSHUM library
-This document is the UserGuide for the ParSHUM library that implements parallel sparse LU factorization.
+The ParSHUM library implements parallel sparse a
+LU factorization.
 The configuration and installation process for the library is explained next, followed by a description of how to use the driver that is provided by the library and the interface of the library.
 The last section explains how to obtain optimal performance